-2) the request and the grounds; and

-3) the facts and documents invoked by the bar association.
+- 2) the request and the grounds; and - 3) the facts and documents invoked by the Finnish Bar Association.

-At its request and notwithstanding secrecy obligations, the bar association shall supply the Regional State Administrative Agency with the further information necessary to decide the matter.
+At its request and notwithstanding secrecy obligations, the Finnish Bar Association shall supply the Regional State Administrative Agency with the further information necessary to decide the matter.